 - It Was a Gift: Hands you one of her Lucario after beating her (or getting beaten) at the Tower of Mastery.

 - Meaningful Name: Her name sounds like a combination of K.O.,combat and arena".
+It also sounds very much like "careen", something which is very easy to do on a pair of rollerskates.

 - Large Ham: How does she make an entrance?
 She enters from above and shouts "Lady Korrina makes her big debut!" with the dialogue box indicating it was a large shout.